kubeflow/fairing/README.md

 ```

 2. Configure the container image builder.
 If you are using Google Cloud
    Platform and you have [set the _GOOGLE_APPLICATION_CREDENTIALS_
    environmental variable][gcp-auth], you can skip this step.
 Otherwise, use
-the `set_builder()` to configure the method to use to build the container
+   set_builder()` to configure the [builder](#builder) method to use to build the container
    image and the location of the registry to store the container image in.

 ```python
 fairing.config.set_builder(name='append', registry='<your-registry-here>')